-* The [Git Wiki](http://git.or.cz/gitwiki) is often out-of-date and/or incomplete (submodule support, for example).
+- The Git Wiki is often out-of-date and/or incomplete (submodule support, for example).

-* No Nautilus, Konquerer, or Windows Explorer integration.
+- No Nautilus, Konquerer, or Windows Explorer integration.

-* No KDevelop itegration.
+- No KDevelop itegration.

-* git-gui should:
+- git-gui should:

-* let me double-click on files listed in either “Staged Changes” or “Unstaged Changes” to edit the file.
+- let me double-click on files listed in either “Staged Changes” or “Unstaged Changes” to edit the file.
 Or let me right-click and choose an “edit” option.